Complete and submit the form below and we will contact you.

-Thank you for your interest in Hometown Nannies Plus.
-We are a 32 year-old full-service domestic placement agency.
+Thank you for your interest in Hometown Nannies+.
+We are a 35+ year-old full-service domestic placement agency.
 HTN+ was founded in 1992 by Jayne Ehrlich, a mother and former screenwriter with a Master’s Degree in counseling.
-She also founded Malibu Mamas, Inc., a Los Angeles based agency, during the Writer’s Guild strike, in 1988.
+She also founded malibu mamas, Inc., a Los Angeles-based agency, during the Writers Guild strike, in 1988.

 MMA Inc. inspired many national and local accolades.
 Hometown Nannies Plus, (seen in the Westport News and elsewhere) was originally a division of, and maintains, the same impeccably high standards as did MMA Inc. We have been members of the Westport and Greenwich Chambers of Commerce, the International Nanny Association (INA), and the National Association for the Education of Young Children (NAYEC).

 We offer: LIVE OUT / LIVE IN / FULL-TIME / PART-TIME / PERMANENT & TEMPORARY job placement.
 We are open M – F, from 8:30 a.m. – 5:00 p.m. and some Saturdays from 10:00 a.m. – 1:00 p.m., by appointment.

 There are two ways for families to apply: we can take your family information via phone or you can fill out our online application form, on this page.
 Please answer all of our questions to the best of your ability.
 The more information we have, the better we will be at finding you viable candidates.
 The applicants we represent are carefully screened and thoroughly interviewed.
 All Applicants must meet the following minimum criteria:

 - Have been pre screened via phone or Facetime

 - Has had at least one personal interview

 - Legal (citizen, green card, or working papers only)